 Nuchal translucency (NT) scan

-A nuchal translucency (NT) scan can be performed at the same time as your early scan.
+You might also be offered a nuchal translucency (NT) scan.
+This can be performed at the same time as your early scan.

 - helps find out how likely it is that your baby may have either Down’s syndrome, Patau’s syndrome or Edwards’ syndrome

 - is offered between 11 and 14 weeks of pregnancy

 If you'd like an early pregnancy scan, but don't want to know if your baby may have either Down’s syndrome, Edwards' syndrome or Patau’s syndrome, please discuss this with your midwife.